Leah Scarpelli

-Leah Elizabeth "Scarps" Scarpelli (born September 18, 2001) is an American professional women's soccer player who plays as a defender or midfielder for Brooklyn FC starting in the inaugural year of the USL Super League.
-She is currently in her second year at Brooklyn FC.
-She has previously played professionally for Sporting Club de Portugal and Brisbane Roar FC.
+Leah Elizabeth Scarpelli (born September 18, 2001), nicknamed "Scarps", is an American professional soccer player who plays as a left back for USL Super League club Tampa Bay Sun.
+She previously played for USL Super League club Brooklyn FC, which she captained, after stints with Sporting CP and Brisbane Roar.
+She played college soccer for the Penn State Nittany Lions and Florida Gulf Coast Eagles.

 Early life

 Scarpelli is a native of Brick Township, New Jersey.
 She started playing soccer at the age of four in the Brick, NJ travelling soccer program and played high school soccer at Brick Memorial High School in her sophomore year.
 High school honors included: Offensive Player MVP, First Team All A South Jersey, All-State Third Team.

-Scarpelli played soccer at several travelling club teams throughout her youth/high school including: NJSA (boys' team), International Girls Futbol Academy, Match Fit Academy, Player Development Academy and Cedar Stars Academy.
+Scarpelli played soccer at several travelling club teams throughout her youth/high school including: NJSA (boys' team), International Girls Futbol Academy, Match Fit Academy, Player Development Academy (PDA) and Cedar Stars Academy.

 Scarpelli was on the state, regional and national youth soccer Olympic Development Program (ODP) teams.
 It was at the national ODP training camp in Florida where she was seen by the U.S. scouts and soon thereafter, Scarpelli attended her first US Youth National U-15 training camp at the age of 13 in Carson, CA in March 2015.
+Leah went on to be invited to 12 additional US Youth National training camps.

 College career

 Penn State Nittany Lions

-Scarpelli was part of Penn State's top-ranked recruiting class of 2019 playing D1 college soccer at Pennsylvania State University and Florida Gulf Coast University.
+Scarpelli was part of Penn State's top-ranked recruiting class of 2019 playing D1 college soccer at Pennsylvania State University and in her sophomore year, transferred to Florida Gulf Coast University.
 At Penn State, her team won the Big Ten Conference Championship in the Fall of 2019.
 At FGCU her team won the ASUN Conference Championship in the Fall of 2022.

 Scarpelli played in the WPSL - Cape Coral in Florida during summer college break and received the 2021 All-Conference Team WPSL - Sunshine South Conference honor.

 Florida Gulf Coast Eagles

 At Florida Gulf Coast University, Scarpelli earned several honors including: 2023 Ken Kavanagh FGCU Eagle Scholar-Athlete Finalist, ASUN Defensive Player of the Year, NCAA United Coaches Women's Scholar All-American - 2nd Team, College Sports News All-American - Third Team, NCAA United Coaches - All South Scholar, ASUN Conference All-Tournament Team, ASUN First Team of the Year, Top Drawer Soccer's National Team of the Week, College Sports Communicators Academic All-District.
 2022 ASUN Conference Champions.
-In September 2022 in the FGCU game vs. Queens College, Scarpelli scored from 45-yards out to earn the number one spot in the ESPN Sports Center Top Ten featured morning program.
+In September 2022 in the FGCU game vs. Queens College, Scarpelli scored from 45-yards out to earn the Number One spot on the ESPN Sports Center Top Ten featured morning program.
+Leah was selected as Top Drawer Soccer Team of the Week in September of 2022.

 Scarpelli graduated Summa Cum Laude in December 2022.